🎁 Click for the best Holiday deals or Our Gift List

 Nikola Tesla

-Despite Tesla’s words, I’m a skeptic of products claiming to harness the power of quantum mechanics, oscillation, frequency, or “energy”.
+Despite Tesla’s words, I’m a skeptic of products claiming to harness the power of quantum mechanics, oscillation, frequency, or “energy medicine”.

 So when I first encountered Infopathy’s Glowing IC Pad & IC Hummer products, I had my doubts.